attractivechaos/kann/doc/01dev.md

 ### Automatic differentiation and computational graph

-[Automatic differentiation][ad] is the backbone of several major deep learning frameworks such as [TensorFlow][tf] and [Theano][thano].
+[Automatic differentiation][ad] is the backbone of several major deep learning frameworks such as [TensorFlow][tf] and [Theano][theano].
 It efficiently computes the gradient of a function without symbolic derivation.
 Automatic differentiation is typically achieved with a graph which is sometimes called as a computational graph or a data flow graph (as in TensorFlow).
-Detailed description of automatic differentiation is beyond the scope of this note, so we will only show an example:
+Detailed description of automatic differentiation is beyond the scope of this note.
+We will only show an example here:

 ![](autodiff.png)